 • Official Website: https://kotorcablecar.com/

-• Route features:
+• Route specifications:

 • Round-trip fares: